Mount Vernon Genealogical Society - Founded 1991

 Please remember to create a free account on either Familysearch or Find A Grave if you don't already have one, ahead of the day you come, and remember to bring your user id and password with you so we can work on your family data together on one of the Research Library's new large screen computers.

 Please look at the relevant online tutorials before your appointment.
-They can be found on the MVGS website's Forums page under Training and Education.
+They can be found on the MVGS website's Forum page under Training and Education.
 The full list of T&E items is at https://www.mvgenealogy.org/forum.php?ft=17

 Click on the handout you want.
 A page will come up for that item.
 Then click on the link for the File Attachment and the pdf will open.